I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxce/nf-rxce-rxceteardownvc.md

 <p><b>RxCeTearDownVC</b> calls TDI to disconnect the virtual circuit associated with a connection.
 If the call to TDI is unsuccessful, <b>RxCeTearDownVC</b> will return the error from the TDI routine call. </p>

-<p>When <b>RxCeTearDownVC</b> is successful, the data members in the RXCE_VC structure pointed to by the <i>pVC</i> parameter will be properly uninitialized and the virtual circuit will be disconnected from the associated RDBSS transport, address, and connection. </p>

-<p>Note that <b>RxCeTearDownVC</b> will wait for the clean up of connections over other transports to be completed before returning.</p>

-<p><b>RxCeTearDownVC</b> calls TDI to disconnect the virtual circuit associated with a connection.
-If the call to TDI is unsuccessful, <b>RxCeTearDownVC</b> will return the error from the TDI routine call. </p>

 ## -requirements
 <table>
 <tr>